PappaNiels/FiveM-iFruit-Phone/README.md

 TriggerClientEvent("cl:ifruit:setSecuroServ", player, entity, radius, colour, useExtraBlip, sprite, returnEvent, isServerEvent) -- or TriggerEvent if you are triggering it client-sided (remove the player parameter)
 ```

-- player = The server id that receives the job invite (interger)
+- player = The server id that receives the job invite (integer)
 - entity = The entity that the player needs to be close to in order to use the hack (entity).
 You can put 0 here to ignore the radius.
 The blips will also not be created.
 - radius = The radius that the person needs to be in (float)
-- colour = The colour of the blip (interger) (See https://docs.fivem.net/docs/game-references/blips/#blip-colors for the colour ids)
+- colour = The colour of the blip (integer) (See https://docs.fivem.net/docs/game-references/blips/#blip-colors for the colour ids)
 - useExtraBlip = If a extra blip needs to be created for the entity (bool)
-- sprite = The blip icon (interger) (See https://docs.fivem.net/docs/game-references/blips for the blip ids) (If useExtraBlip is false, you can put 0 here)
+- sprite = The blip icon (integer) (See https://docs.fivem.net/docs/game-references/blips for the blip ids) (If useExtraBlip is false, you can put 0 here)
 - returnEvent = The event that gets triggered when the hack is completed (string)
 - isServerEvent = If the return event is a server event (bool)